poppinace/fade/README.md

 ## Start
 Our experiments are based on A2U matting(https://github.com/dongdong93/a2u_matting) and SegFormer(https://github.com/NVlabs/SegFormer).
 Please follow their installation instruction to prepare the models.
 In the folders a2u_matting and segformer we provide the modified model and the config files for FADE and FADE-Lite.

-Here are results of image matting and semantic segmentation:
+Here are results of image matting (the first below) and semantic segmentation (the second below):

 | Upsampler | #Param. | GFLOPs | SAD | MSE | Grad | Conn | Log | Model |
 | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: |